- See a full list of publications

 - Explore connections, collaborators, related work and more

-Deborah Russell joined the Department of English and Related Literature in 2015, having spent three years as a lecturer at Queen's University Belfast.
-This was a return to York, where she did her PhD in the Department and the Centre for Eighteenth-Century Studies.
-Her research interests centre on Gothic fiction and theatre, eighteenth-century women’s writing, and the politics of national identity.
-She teaches widely across the curriculum, especially on eighteenth-century and Romantic-period modules.
-She is a Fellow of the Higher Education Academy.
+Deborah Russell joined the Department of English and Related Literature in 2015, having spent three years as a Lecturer at Queen's University Belfast.
+This was a return to York, where she did her AHRC-funded PhD in the Department and the Centre for Eighteenth-Century Studies.

-Deborah welcomes enquiries about supervision from potential research students with interests in Gothic fiction and drama, eighteenth-century / Romantic-period women’s writing, silence and spectacle, or narratives of national identity.
+Deborah welcomes enquiries about supervision from potential research students with interests in Gothic fiction, Gothic drama, eighteenth-century women’s writing, Romantic-period women’s writing, silence and spectacle, and/or narratives of national identity.

 Deborah contributes to the team-taught core modules for the MA in Eighteenth-Century Studies and the MA in Literature of the Romantic Period, as well as the option module ‘Wollstonecraft to Austen: Femininity and Literary Culture’.
-In 2018/19, she taught a Masters option module on ‘The Villains of Romantic Gothic’, while in 2019/20 she will offer a module on ‘Gothic Bodies’.
+She offers an MA option module on ‘Gothic Bodies’.